Comprehensive Faculty Searches: Best Practices

 • Have all committee members read a subset of application materials from all candidates;

-• Create an evaluation rubric or scoresheet to standardize the priorities for evaluation;
+• Create an evaluation plan or rubric to define the priorities for evaluation;

 • Have each reviewer identify a “top ten” group and require all committee members to read (some portion of) the applications of anyone placed on a top-ten list;

-• Talk to colleagues who have served on other search committees that have prioritized similar objectives and share their techniques with your committee
+• Talk to colleagues who have served on other search committees that have succeeded at running expansive searches and consider adopting elements of their techniques.

 How do you measure excellence?

 What you consider excellent, and how you measure it, should be discussed early in the committee’s meetings.
 Are the measures of excellence different in various disciplines within the search’s broader field?
-It helps to have agreement on elements of excellence, especially when differing evaluations emerge, of candidates and of various sub-fields.
+It helps to have agreement on elements of excellence, especially when differing evaluations emerge - regarding individual candidates or various sub-fields.

 Some appropriate and inappropriate measures of excellence